nasir631462/senna-motivational-content/README.md

 ![Ayrton Senna](https://via.placeholder.com/1200x400/000080/FFFFFF?text=Ayrton+Senna+Motivational+Content)

 **If you no longer go for a gap that exists, you are no longer a racing driver<br>
 I have no idols.
-I admire work, dedication and competence I am not designed to come second or third.
+I admire work, dedication and competence<br>
+I am not designed to come second or third.
 I am designed to win**

 ##  Overview